-- called.
-If either captain, or R or U disagree, seek clarification BEFORE making the toss.
+- Have captains face each other with their backs to the sidelines.
+Ask visiting captain to call the toss.
+Ask the home captain to repeat what the visiting captain called.
+If either captain, or R or U disagrees, seek clarification BEFORE making the toss.
 R shall allow the coin to hit the ground.
 If warranted by field conditions, R may catch the toss. - 4.
 Indicate winning captain by placing your hand on his shoulder.
 Explain and obtain his option.
 Explain loser's options and obtain his choice.
-Should a captain who wins the toss waive his choice until the second half, the Referee will: - a.
-Indicate the winner of the toss by placing his hand on that captain's shoulder: - b.
-Step clear of captains, turn to the press box and signal "choice declined"(S 10): - c.
+If the winning captain waives or defers the choice, the Referee will: - a.
+Indicate the winner of the toss by placing his hand on that captain's shoulder; - b.
+Step clear of captains, turn to the press box and signal, "choice declined" (#10); - c.
 And, subsequently request first choice from the opposing captain. - d.
 Present remaining options to the other captain.

-When captain elects second half option, R should step clear of captains (a minimum of three steps) and clearly indicate with signal #10 that captain has deferred his choice to the second half.
-Following this signal, the R will give other captain the option and continue usual coin toss procedure.
+When captain elects second half option, \mathbf{R} should step clear of captains and clearly indicate with signal #10 that the captain has deferred their choice to the second half.
+Following this signal the \mathbf{R} will give other captain the option and continue usual coin toss procedure.

 - 5. Face press box, place captains in position facing each other with backs to the goal which they will defend. - 6.
 Signal choice of choosing captain by swinging leg simulating a kick or make a catching motion while facing the same direction as the winning captain.
-If choosing captain elects to defend a goal, point with both arms extended toward the goal line and then give an appropriate signal for the choice of the other captain. - 7.
-Start the game at scheduled time.
+If choosing captain elects to defend a goal, point with both arms extended toward the goal line and then give an appropriate signal for the choice of the other captain - 7.
+Start the game at scheduled time. - ALL A. When toss is completed, other officials will join the R and U at mid-field and make a written record of the toss results.
+Move to kickoff positions simultaneously. - L,R,B,H B. When moving to your kickoff position, go directly to your sideline and move teams and coaches back to clear the sideline before going to your kickoff position.